balderdashy/skipper-disk/SIMPLE.md

 # Simplified example

-It is helpful to look at a simple example of what the `receive()` method defined in this adapter might look like if it was simplified somewhat:
+It is helpful to look at a somewhat simplified example of the `receive()` method defined in this adapter:

 ```js
 module.exports = function receive(options) {